confluentinc/kafka-rest/docs/config.rst

   * Default: ""
   * Importance: medium

+``simpleconsumer.cache.max.records``
+  Maximum number of records that can be stored for a specific topic-partition combination.
+Records with higher offsets replace records with lower ones Must be greater that 0.

+  * Type: int
+  * Default: 1000
+  * Importance: medium

+``simpleconsumer.max.caches.num``
+  Maximum number topic-partition combinations for which records are cached.
+If 0, then caching is disabled and extra records are thrown away.
+Cache improves performance if end user fetches records with sequentially increasing offsets.

+  * Type: int
+  * Default: 0
+  * Importance: medium

 ``simpleconsumer.pool.size.max``
-  Maximum number of SimpleConsumers that can be instantiated per broker.
+  Maximum number of SimpleConsumers that can be instantiated.
 If 0, then the pool size is not limited.

   * Type: int
   * Default: 25
   * Importance: medium

+``ssl.client.auth``
+  Whether or not to require the https client to authenticate via the server's trust store.

+  * Type: boolean
+  * Default: false
+  * Importance: medium

+``ssl.enabled.protocols``
+  The list of protocols enabled for SSL connections.
+Comma-separated list.
+Leave blank to use Jetty's defaults.

+  * Type: list
+  * Default: []
+  * Importance: medium

 ``ssl.keystore.type``
-  Used for HTTPS.
   The type of keystore file.

   * Type: string
   * Default: "JKS"
   * Importance: medium

-``ssl.truststore.type``
-  Used for HTTPS.
-The type of trust store file.

-  * Type: string
-  * Default: "JKS"
-  * Importance: medium

 ``ssl.protocol``
-  Used for HTTPS.
   The SSL protocol used to generate the SslContextFactory.

   * Type: string
   * Default: "TLS"
   * Importance: medium

 ``ssl.provider``
-  Used for HTTPS.
   The SSL security provider name.
 Leave blank to use Jetty's default.

   * Type: string
-  * Default: "" (Jetty's default)
+  * Default: ""
   * Importance: medium

-``ssl.client.auth``
-  Used for HTTPS.
-Whether or not to require the HTTPS client to authenticate via the server's trust store.

-  * Type: boolean
-  * Default: false
-  * Importance: medium

-``ssl.enabled.protocols``
-  Used for HTTPS.
-The list of protocols enabled for SSL connections.
-Comma-separated list.
-Leave blank to use Jetty's defaults.
+``ssl.truststore.type``
+  The type of trust store file.

-  * Type: list
+  * Type: string
-  * Default: "" (Jetty's default)
+  * Default: "JKS"
   * Importance: medium

 ``access.control.allow.methods``